Moral Alignment for LLM Agents: Appendix

-Thus, we find that, at least for the \textit{Gemma2} model, fine-tuning on a game prompt involving structured payoffs also significantly influences model responses on any other game-related prompt of a similar format involving the same actions.
+Thus, we find that, at least for the \textit{Gemma2} model, fine-tuning on a game prompt involving structured payoffs also significantly influences model responses on any other game-related prompt of a similar format involving the same actions but no payoff.
 This could mean that the values that were taught to our models during fine-tuning may not only generalize to other matrix games (see Figure \ref{fig:generalization_actions34} in the main paper), but may also spill over onto any ``game'' scenario in general.
+Alternatively, it could mean that the agent simply maps the order of the two new action tokens onto the order seen during training - for example, \textit{action3} comes before \textit{action4}, so \textit{action3} might be interpreted as more cooperative than \textit{action4} even in an unrelated prompt.
+As such, the production of more \textit{action3} tokens by the \textit{Deontological} agent in response to the ``Action+Game'' or ``Action+Game+State'' prompts would mean more cooperative behavior.
+However, it is possible that the model simply learned to choose the first token of the two (in terms of digit order) in response to \textit{any} similar prompt, rather than responding to the semantics of the action tokens themselves.

 Finally, interpreting the ``Action+Game+State'' prompt, it is also possible to analyze the extent to which fine-tuning on certain moral rewards taught the models to reciprocate (i.e., copy) their opponents' previous moves more generally.
 The results of this analysis are presented in Figure \ref{fig:reciprocity_actions12} - we observe that the tendency and direction of reciprocation by the prosocial moral players on this prompt was similar to that observed on the \textit{IPD} game itself.
 In particular, the \textit{Deontological} reward used in fine-tuning explicitly teaches the agent to not defect when its state (i.e. the previous move of its opponent) is cooperative.